hopsage/TigerC-Compiler/README.md

       file.
 Hence an additional invocation of Jasmin is required to produce actual, running code.
     - In many places, the quality of the generated code may be terrible.
-There is no effort at code-improving transformations, and there is only rudimentary made to control local variable allocation and to limit the size of a method's runtim stack.
+There is no effort at code-improving transformations, and there is only a rudimentary effort made to control local variable allocation and to limit the size of a method's runtime stack.
 In every case, I opted for clarity of exposition over concerns of performance or memory.
     - Although they are correctly handled during semantic analysis, the JVM code generator does not correctly support lexical closures, so any nested